Piet Hein and the Soma Cube

 It was in any case quite a feat — you can try this yourself: do the same with the cube pieces, if you have them, or try to find the solution just looking at the seven pieces shown in the first Soma picture above.

 So, playing with the Piet Hein’s cube will help train your brain in 3D thinking.
 I did it for many years, and corresponded in my teens with the great Martin Gardner on the subject.
 I started making figures for people to solve, and in fact won a prize for one of them.
 I have scanned some of my figures from the time and present them to you.
 Hope you enjoy solving them as much as I had composing them.

 The above composition was published in a technical magazine that Martin Gardner recommended it to — and it won a prize.
 There is a trick to reconstructing it: if you count the number of small cubes the figure must contain it comes to 28 — one too many.
 You figure it out.

 If you become hooked and are looking for more figures to construct you will find literally hundreds with a simple google search (for soma cube figures).

 Finally a word of caution: there is a slanting soma cube version called Rhōma, where each block is a rhombic hexahedron (with the same angles as organic carbon compounds).
 When the Rhōma cube, which is said to have only one solution, is put together, it is in itself a rhombic hexahedron.
 I advocate caution because it is devilishly difficult to solve.
-For some reason I find it very much harder to visualise than in a regular soma cube how the individual pieces can fit together.
+For some reason I find it very much harder than in a regular soma cube to visualise how the individual pieces can fit together.
 And it’s addictive!